apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 <br/> | rep:facet ( [ relativePath / ] @propertyName )
 </h4>

-"rep:excerpt": include the spellcheck column in the result.
+"rep:excerpt": include the excerpt in the result.
 Since Oak version 1.8.1, optionally a property name can be specified.
-See also <a href="lucene.html#Property_Definitions">useInExcerpt</a>.
+See <a href="query-engine.html#Excerpts_and_Highlighting">Excerpts and Highlighting</a>.

 "rep:spellcheck": Include the spellcheck in the result.
 See <a href="query-engine.html#Spellchecking">Spellchecking</a>.